 The office building of Keller Shipping Ltd. in Basel

-Charles Keller, Senior
+Charles Keller, the Patron

 Some of the chartered vessels of Keller Shipping (FotoMar Leixões)